 Scooters can be taken into the Magic Garden but please do not allow your child(ren) to ride their scooter in the Magic Garden.
 We like to think that with all the exciting features inside, the scooter will not be required until it is time for you to leave!

 Yes.
 There are a limited number of toilets, including an accessible toilet and baby changing facilities within the Magic Garden itself.
-Further toilets are available in the neighbouring Kitchen Garden.
 As the facilities inside are limited and the Garden gets busy, we kindly ask that you notify a member of staff in the event the facilities require some attention.
 We kindly ask that you refrain from flushing wipes, sanitary products and nappies and use the bins provided in the toilets.
 This will prevent blockages occurring, and the facilities being unavailable for use.

 Yes there are.
 Out of respect for others and at the dragon’s request, we ask that all litter is placed in the bins provided and nappies are disposed of in the nappy bins inside the toilets.
 This will ensure the cleanliness of the Magic Garden is maintained for everyone’s enjoyment.